 NHS Medical Negligence Claims On Behalf Of Those With A Reduced Mental Capacity

 If you want to make a claim against the NHS for medical negligence, the time limit can also be suspended for those with a reduced mental capacity.
 The inability to make a claim for themselves could be due to their injuries, or it could be due to circumstances that predate the incident of medical negligence.

 Regardless, their time limit will only begin in the event that their mental capacity returns to a point where they are deemed able to make a claim themselves.
 Before this time, the claim can only be made for them by a litigation friend.

-Looking for advice on NHS medical negligence claims?
-At UK Law, we can support a wide range of these claims.
-Our panel of lawyers can provide free specialist advice in response to any queries you may have about claiming compensation.
-You are welcome to contact us through one of the following methods:
+Are you looking for advice on questions such as ‘can I make an NHS medical negligence claim?’
+At UK Law, we can support a wide range of medical negligence claims when there is evidence to support them.
+We can provide specialist advice for free in response to any queries you may have about claiming compensation.
+If you have questions after reading this guide which addresses popular queries including potential NHS compensation payouts for valid claims, you are welcome to contact us through one of the following methods:

 - By completing our online claim form